mariusbutuc/bookata/full-stack-serverless/03-first-app/README.md

 - Using the [Amplify GraphQL client] to fetch data: `API.graphql(…)`

 - Leveraging the Ant Design [`List` component]

+- [Optimistic response]

+  > […] we are updating the local state before the API call is successful. […] It is done because we want the UI to be fast and to update as soon as the user adds a new note.
+  >
+  > If the API call fails, you can then implement some functionality in the `catch` block to notify the user […]

   [`list` component]: https://ant.design/components/list/
   [`usereducer`]: https://reactjs.org/docs/hooks-reference.html#usereducer